AlaaKhaled-BAU/Network_Analyzer_Project/docs/README.md

 ### **Client-Side Components**

 1. **[sniffer_explained.md](sniffer_explained.md)** - Packet Capture Module
-   - **What it does:** Captures network packets and saves to CSV files
+   - **What it does:** Captures network packets and saves to JSON files
    - **Read this if you want to:**
      - Understand how packet capture works
      - Change capture intervals or filters